ucsd-cse11-s20/ucsd-cse11-s20.github.io/index.md

 submission that addresses the feedback tasks and your grade will be based on how well you responded.
 A more correct and thorough initial submission will usually have a much smaller set of feedback tasks.

+There are 10 PAs total, and their relative weightings that add up to 50% are:

+- PA0.5: 1%
+- PA1: 4%
+- PA2: 5%
+- PA3: 6%
+- PA4: 7%
+- PA5: 6%
+- PA6: 3%
+- PA7: 8%
+- PA8: 5%
+- PA9: 5%

+After you get your grade back on each you have some time to improve your grade via feedback tasks and resubmitting any automatically-graded component.

 <a id="g:exams"></a>
 <h3>Exams</h3>